MicrosoftDocs/dynamics-365-intelligent-order-management/topics/power-bi-dashboards.md

 1. When data is entered in Intelligent Order Management, it's created or updated in Microsoft Dataverse.

-2. The Dataverse data is synchronized to the Dataverse-managed data lake using Amazon Athena.
+2. The Dataverse data is synchronized to the Dataverse-managed data lake using Athena.
 Synchronization is executed every 4 hours.
 The synchronization timing can't be modified.

 3. A data snapshot is copied and transferred to the analytics platform storage account.